Horn Articles Online

-In the United States nearly every horn player will encounter marching horns and mellophones, both of which are often not favorite instruments of horn players.
+In the United States today nearly every student horn player will encounter marching horns and mellophones.

 I first encountered the mellophone in F alto in high school in the late 1970s, as I was given a "classic" mellophone (or concert mellophone) by a family friend, the one pictured at right.
 This type of mellophone was used fairly widely in the United States from before the turn of the century until before WWII.
 Featuring piston valves and fingered with the right hand, this instrument is an octave shorter than a standard single F horn and was generally used to play horn parts in amateur groups.
 While it is easier to play, it lacks some of the poetry of tone we associate with the horn.
 It is built to use a mouthpiece sized between that of a trumpet and trombone with a cornet shank.

 I did not march with a mellophone in high school or college, as Emporia High School, the Kansas Lions Band, and Emporia State University all marched standard French horns, which was not uncommon at that time.
 But being interested in horn history I even then started becoming familiar with other alto range brass instruments, including the mellophone and alto (tenor) horn.

 Fast forward to the years I played in the Nashville Symphony.
 I also helped with horn sectionals at McGavock High School, and about 1994 they were in the process of buying new instruments.
 Besides the mellophones the directors where looking at I had them also get a Yamaha B-flat marching horn on trial.
 I did a playing test of all the different instruments.
 To my mind the B-flat marching horn was the best, but the directors chose the best of the mellophones.
 It is an instrument pitched in B-flat built to use a horn mouthpiece; the music for this instrument would be in F but fingered with B-flat horn fingerings, just like "thumb down" on a double horn.
 One is pictured at left.